Xray22336/webtunnel/README.md

 ```

 Finally, add http forwarding setting to a new file at /etc/nginx/site-enabled .

+Tip: You should serve full chain certificate instead of leaf certificate, and verify your tls setup with curl.

 ```
 server {
     listen [::]:443 ssl http2;